EcoSynthesisX/.github/profile/README.md

-## EcoSynthesisX is a Web3 public good studio collaborating with real-world NGOs and community organizations to drive impactful change through blockchain technology
+## EcoSynthesisX is a Web3 public good studio that drives real-world impact by leveraging blockchain and Web3 to onboard and empower on-ground nonprofits

 🌱 Pioneering the Tokenization of Real-World Impact (RWI)